 Paunack Park Playground Improvements

-The City of Madison Parks Division held two meetings to discuss the playground improvements at Paunack Park.
+The City of Madison Parks Division held two meetings in late 2020 and early 2021 to discuss the playground improvements at Paunack Park.

 The first public meeting was a playground meeting held with the neighborhood on December 9th via Zoom.
 At this meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on the current use of the playground at Paunack Park and options for what might be added to the park with a playground replacement.